dev-shivv/Assistant-Framework/README.md

 - **Command routing system**
   - Matches what the user types/says and runs the right action
+- **Added Remote Device Control**
+   - You can now control you Android device (a bit limit right now) but yes
+   - I'll fix it ASAP but I had to sign off with few broken syntaxes today And im genuinely sorry for that
+   - thank you
 ---

 ## 🔄 What I'm Working On Now